About choosing a Restaurant in Mallorca

 Italian & Pizza Restaurants

 It’s perhaps the fact that Mallorca is within such close proximity to Italy what makes its Italian restaurants so very good.
-There are many places to enjoy a pizza on the island and we will be surprised if you don’t find one close by.
+There are many places to enjoy homemade pasta and pizza on the island and we will be surprised if you don’t find one close by.

 A Casa Mia Restaurant

-Located in Palma’s Santa Catalina, this is a cosy and intimate, family affair offering authentic Italian cuisine with a hint of Mallorcan influence.
+Located in Palma’s Santa Catalina, this is a cosy and intimate family affair offering authentic Italian cuisine with a hint of Mallorcan influence.
 The menu changes regularly and produce is sourced from the local market in the area.
 Here it’s less about pizza and more about authentic home cooked Italian food.
 It’s the kind of place where the menu is on a blackboard and the waiter comes over and explains all the different dishes each time you visit.
+Find out more.

 Café Murada Restaurant

 Walk a little further from the cathedral along the ancient walls in Palma and you will discover Café Murada.
 Famous for its creamy, gooey ‘Burrata’ the restaurant offers some of the finest Italian pasta, pizza, meat and fish dishes on the island.
-Sit on the terrace in the summer months to take advantage of the exceptional views of the bay of Palma.
+Sit on the terrace in the summer months to take advantage of the exceptional views of the Bay of Palma.
+Find out more.

 Mallorca serves up lovingly made, authentic Japanese cuisine across the island.
 Locals and tourists have well and truly embraced food from the land of the rising sun which means more and more restaurants are popping up.
 There’s also quite a few fusion restaurants with a Japanese offering.

 This edgy Japanese and East Asian tavern is located in Santa Catalina, Palma’s gastronomic district.
-It's all about sharing and trying lots of different dishes on the menu.
+Here it's all about sharing and trying lots of different dishes on the menu.
 The food is freshly prepared and guaranteed to add a little zing in your life.
 The Bao buns here are a must-try, along with their innovative cocktail creations.
+Find out more.

 For Asian food in Port d’Andratx, restaurant Sumailla is the place to be.
 Expect Japanese cuisine with a Peruvian twist in the form of mouth-wateringly tasty sushi, bursting with fresh and vibrant flavours.
-On the seafront like most other restaurants in the area, this place delivers the perfect setting overlooking the water, day or night.
+On the seafront like most other restaurants in the area, this place delivers the perfect setting overlooking the water day or night.
+Find out more.

 Mallorca comes fully equipped with some of the finest dining experiences in the world thanks to a number of Michelin-starred restaurants firmly placed on the map.

-Located in Castell Son Claret Hotel and having been awarded two Michelin stars and offers the most exclusive dining experience in Mallorca.
+Located in Castell Son Claret Hotel and having been awarded two Michelin stars, Zaranda offers the most exclusive dining experience in Mallorca.
 Chef Fernando Pérez Arellano heads up the restaurant with a talented team that sources fresh local ingredients to create culinary masterpieces time and time again.
+Find out more.

 Marc Fosh Restaurant

-The name on everybody’s lips, Marc Fosh is one of the most famous chefs on the island and his Michelin-starred gastronomic restaurant is hidden in the depths of Palma’s old town.
+Marc Fosh is the name on everybody’s lips, one of the most famous chefs on the island, his Michelin-starred gastronomic restaurant is hidden in the depths of Palma’s old town.
 Fosh serves exquisite Mediterranean cuisine with an emphasis on clean flavours and seasonal ingredients.
 Tasting menus are the way to go in this place, so come prepared to try something new.
+Find out more.

 Es Racó d’es Teix Restaurant